hyanuary/3D-Camera1/README.md

 There are 3 script that you can use for the camerea and 1 script for the player.
 Each script have different point of view for how the player can see the mian character in the game.

-CameraMovement A dubgeon crawler camera, where the camera follow the player like a delayed magnet.
-Basicalle, when you move the player, the camera will move a bit late, but after a brief momment, the camera will move closer the player.
+CameraMovement A dungeon crawler camera, where the camera follow the player like a delayed magnet.
+Basically, when you move the player, the camera will follow the player with a certain offset, but after a brief momment of not moving the player, the camera will move closer the player.
 Games for example -> Diablo

 CameraMovementSecobd This is a basic TPS(third person camera).
 It will follow the player when the player move with a certain distance from the player.
 And the camera will turn as the player turn around.
 Game for that used this type of camera is Mario Galaxy